TheAnarchoX/SocialSim/docs/data-model/STAKEHOLDER_REVIEW.md

 - C) Fully automated (fast but may have false positives)

 **Recommendation**: Option B for production, Option A acceptable for initial simulation

+**✅ DECISION: Option A initially, transition to Option B in Phase 4**

+**Rationale**: Content moderation needs differ between simulation and production:

+**Phase 1-3 (Simulation-only)**:
+- Generated content is controlled by simulation parameters
+- No real user-generated content to moderate
+- Manual review of simulation outputs is sufficient
+- Focus engineering effort on core simulation engine

+**Phase 4+ (When user interaction possible)**:
+- Implement ML-based flagging for scalability
+- Use existing report/flag schema (already designed)
+- Human-in-the-loop for final decisions on borderline content
+- Consider integrating with Bluesky's moderation services if federated

+**Implementation Requirements**:
+1. Current report system is sufficient for Phase 1-3
+2. Add `moderation_queue` table in Phase 4 preparation
+3. Define content policy for simulation-generated content
+4. Document escalation paths for flagged content
+5. Plan ML model integration point for Phase 4 (placeholder service interface)

 ## Risk Assessment